Kálmán Menyhárt: Career

 In January 1983, his arm was broken while playing an exhibition game against Hertha BSC in the Olympic Stadium of Berlin.
-Due to this unfortunate injury, he wasn't able to play for the Hungarian National Team.
+Due to this unfortunate injury, he wasn't able to play for the Hungary national team.
 He was unable to play for over 300 games and had to sit on the bench until his injury was completely healed.

 At age 33, he left Hungary to play in Belgium, became Belgian Citizen, and acquired the Coach - Assistant Coach - Youth Soccer Coach Diplomas from the Federal School of Belgian Royal Union of Football Association.